-Get a blank sheet of A4 paper and break it up into time chunks like above or as you like and set out what you want to do in those time slots.
+Get a blank sheet of A4 paper, break it up into time chunks like above or as you like, and set out what you want to do in those time slots.
 Then guestimate what it might cost.
 The more accurate, the better, look online for what these things night costs.
 But don’t get hung up on the accuracy just the ballpark figure.

-You might need to focus the list down to 3-5 of the most important things—the things you will regret never doing.
+You might need to focus the list on 3-5 of the most important things you will regret never doing.

 Next, what are the three next steps you could take to achieve them?
 These can even be tiny steps, i.e. look inline, get a book or set up a bank account for whatever it is.
 Just start taking steps towards them one action or £/$/€ at a time.